Heat Stroke in Dogs

 What is heat stroke?

 Heat stroke is a term commonly used for hyperthermia or elevated body temperature.
-Generally speaking, if a pet's body temperature exceeds 103°F (39.4°C), it is considered abnormal or hyperthermic.
-Body temperatures above 106°F (41°F) without previous signs of illness are most commonly associated with exposure to excessive external or environmental heat and are often referred to as heat stroke.
+If a pet's body temperature exceeds 103°F (39.4°C), it is considered abnormal or hyperthermic.
+Body temperatures above 106°F (41°F), without previous signs of illness, are most commonly associated with exposure to excessive external or environmental heat and are often referred to as heat stroke.
 The critical temperature where multiple organ failure and impending death occurs is around 107°F to 109°F (41.2°C to 42.7°C).

 How do I know if my pet has heat stroke?

-Dogs suffering from heatstroke can have elevated breathing rates, dry or sticky gums, abnormal gum color, bruising in the gums, may appear lethargic or disoriented, and can have seizures.
+Dogs suffering from heat stroke can have elevated breathing rates, dry or sticky gums, abnormal gum color, bruising in the gums, lethargy, disorientation, and seizures.

 What causes heat stroke?

-Other common causes of heat stroke include being left in a yard without access to shade or water on a hot day, being exposed to a hair dryer for an extended period of time, and excessive or vigorous exercise during hot temperatures.
-Excited or excessively exercised dogs are sometimes at risk even if the environmental temperature and humidity does not seem high.
-This is particularly true if dogs are kept in a poorly ventilated environment or a dog house.
+Other common causes of heat stroke include being left in a yard without access to shade or water on a hot day, being exposed to a hair dryer for an extended time, and excessive or vigorous exercise during hot temperatures.
+Excited or excessively exercised dogs are sometimes at risk even if the environmental temperature and humidity does not seem high, particularly if they are kept in a poorly ventilated environment or a dog house.

 Any infection causing fever (pyrexia) can lead to hyperthermia.
 Seizures or severe muscle spasms can also elevate the body temperature due to the increase in muscular activity.